allyssaangell/README-generator/README.md

   [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This project is to domenstrate the creation of a README file using command line prompts.
+This project is to demonstrate the creation of a README.md file using command line prompts.

  ## Table of Contents